ChretienLambert/agrobreez-mvp/README.md

    ```bash
    brew install mosquitto
    ```
-3. From repo root run:
+3. From repo root run (all services):
    ```bash
    docker compose up --build
    ```

+If you prefer to run services individually during development, see the "Development" section below.

 ## Services